 Occupational employment is the estimate of total wage and salary employment in an occupation.
 The OES survey defines employment as the number of workers who can be classified as full- or part-time employees, including workers on paid vacations or other types of paid leave; workers on unpaid short-term absences; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and employees for whom the reporting unit is their permanent duty station, regardless of whether that unit prepares their paycheck.

 The OES survey is designed to produce estimates by combining six panels of data collected over a 3-year period.
-With the exception of the May 2008 panel, each OES panel includes approximately 200,000 establishments.
-Due to budget constraints, the May 2008 sample was reduced to approximately 174,000 establish- ments.
+Each OES panel includes approximately 200,000 establishments.
 The full six-panel sample of nearly 1.2 million establishments allows the production of estimates at detailed levels of geography, industry, and occupation.

 The OES program uses the BLS Employment Cost Index (ECI) to adjust survey data from prior panels before combining them with the current panel's data.
 The wage updating procedure adjusts each detailed occupation's wage rate, as measured in the earlier panel, according to the average movement of its broader occupational division.